kriana/sunlesssea/README.md

 ## Showcase
 Mods made by others that may or may not be currently in use, but I like them!
 Currently included are:

-1. Aestival Forever
+1. Aestival Forever [(DL)] [2]
 2. Clockwork Oracle
-2. Easier Mod (Zubmariner version)
+2. Easier Mod (Zubmariner version)[(DL)] [1]
 4. Legacies
 5. London Warehouse
 6. Unnecessary Overhaul

+Note 1: I've included all of these that are released here on Github as submodules so they should always be up to date.
+The others have the original download link inline.

 Note: Easier and Unnecessary definitely overlap in more than a few places.
 They probably shouldn't be used together, as one will entirely override the other.
 Which?
 Who knows?